 16.2 We, and our licensors own all rights, title and interest in and to the Analytics and all related software, technology, documentation and content used or provided in connection with the Analytics, including all Intellectual Property Rights in the foregoing.

-18.1 Despite anything to the contrary (except for clause 17) and to the maximum extent permitted by law:
+17.1 Despite anything to the contrary and to the maximum extent permitted by law:

 (a) neither Party will be liable for any Consequential Loss;